Alexa Pino

-Alexa Marie Troisi Pino (born March 1, 2007) is a footballer who plays as a midfielder or forward for the South Carolina Gamecocks.
+Alexa Marie Troisi Pino (born March 1, 2007) is a footballer who plays as a midfielder or forward for the Kentucky Wildcats.
 Born in the United States, she represents the Philippines at international level.

 Early life

 Pino attended St. Joseph High School in Trumbull, Connecticut, where she played for the Cadets varsity soccer team.
 As a freshman, Pino helped the Cadets win the CIAC Class L state championship 2–0 over Simsbury with a goal and an assist.
 During her sophomore year, Pino was named 2022–23 Gatorade Connecticut Girls Soccer Player of the Year after leading her team to their second straight Class L state championship.
 Pino scored 32 goals and passed for 17 assists, setting up a pair of goals in St. Joseph's 3–0 win over Notre Dame-Fairfield in the state final.

 As a junior, Pino helped lead the Cadets to a 22–0–1 record along with a repeat FCIAC championship and a third straight state title when they defeated Notre Dame-Fairfield 3–1 in the Class LL final.
 She was subsequently named the GameTimeCT Player of the Year for the second consecutive season.
 In her senior year, she recorded 24 goals and 23 assists, leading St. Joseph to the Class LL state final, where they finished as runners-up.
 She was named GameTimeCT Player of the Year for the third time.
 Pino is also a three-time United Soccer Coaches All-American and a four-time First Team All-State honoree.
 She concluded her high school career with 123 goals and 82 assists.
 She also played club soccer for World Class FC and helped the team advance to the ECNL Finals in 2023.